diptiSH/diptiSH.github.io/index.md

 ## About Me

 I am a post-doctoral research fellow in the <a href="https://www.uvic.ca/science/seos/index.php/">School of Earth and Ocean Sciences</a> at <a href="https://www.uvic.ca/">University of Victoria</a>.
+My research interest lies in <b> climate dynamics</b> and variability.
+The central theme of my research has been how large-scale dynamics interact with local factors to produce unique regional climates.